thanhdip/cbwatcher/README.md

 # cbwatcher
-Quick and dirty firefox extension clipboard monitor
+Quick and dirty firefox extension clipboard monitor based on the native application example.